 Biomolecular Engineering Summer Courses

 Serves science and non-science majors interested in bioethics.
 Guest speakers and instructors lead discussions of major ethical questions having arisen from research in genetics, medicine, and industries supported by this knowledge.
 (Also offered as Philosophy 80G.
 Students cannot receive credit for both courses.)
 (General Education Code(s): PE-T, T6-Natural Sciences or Humanities and Arts.)
+Also listed as PHIL 80G.

 Writing by biomolecular engineers, not to general audiences, but to engineers, engineering managers, and technical writers.
 Exercises include job application and resume, library puzzle, graphics, laboratory protocols, document specification, progress report, survey article or research proposal, poster, and oral presentation.